 Our strategy has always been to understand how to engage people in the community – what pushes their buttons?

-While the stories remain of a similar nature, with digital developments, we have to constantly evolve our strategy to embrace the different ways people are communicating with each other and sharing those stories.
-It’s in constant change especially when you try to get new, younger owners interested in being part of a community that’s a bit deeper than just ‘I’ve got a Harley’.
+While the stories remain of a similar nature, we have to continuously evolve our strategy to embrace the different ways people are communicating with each other and sharing those stories.
+It’s constantly changing, especially when you're trying to get new, younger owners interested in being part of a community that’s a bit deeper than just ‘I’ve got a Harley’.

 Print still plays a part

 If there’s passion, there’s a place for print – purely because passion is about losing yourself in something very emotional and you can lose yourself in a printed product that’s been crafted as an experience in its own right.
 You can’t do that with anything digital.
 You’re constantly distracted.

 About nine years ago, we launched a digital version of HOG magazine with additional content.
 There was uproar!
 Members thought we were taking away their print magazine (we quickly explained it was to complement the printed edition and serve as a preview for those countries that wouldn’t receive their printed copy for some weeks).
 Still to this day there’s a lot of positivity about the printed magazine, and it’s rated the number one tangible benefit of H.O.G. membership in all of the research we do.